« State-specific resources Louisiana

 Construction Lien Waivers in Louisiana

-Required Format: Louisiana does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.
+Required format: Louisiana does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.

-Required Notarization: Louisiana does not require waivers to be notarized.
+Required notarization: Louisiana does not require waivers to be notarized.

 Louisiana law allows parties to waive lien rights only after the work or materials have been provided.
 Advance waivers are generally unenforceable under the Private Works Act.